thm-msror/DSAI3202_Parallel_Lab1/README.md

 2. Propose specific improvements to the exploration algorithm:
 To guarantee shortest paths and avoid redundant exploration, we introduce two classic graph‑search methods:

-* 1. Breadth-First Search (BFS):
+- 1. Breadth-First Search (BFS):

 - Guarantees the absolute shortest path (in number of steps) on an unweighted grid.
 - Explores layer by layer, never revisiting a cell.

-* 2. A* Search with Manhattan Heuristic:
+- 2. A* Search with Manhattan Heuristic:

 - Uses a heuristic (Manhattan distance) to guide the search toward the goal.
 - Still optimal if the heuristic is admissible, but explores far fewer nodes than plain BFS on large grids.

 3. Implement at least two of the proposed improvements:

 - Implemented in the src folder, BFS search in `explorer_bfs.py` and A* search with manhattan distance in `explorer_aStar.py`.

-### Key differences vs. the original right‑hand rule:
+### Key differences vs. the original right‑hand rule

 - Global vs. local: BFS/A* maintain a full visited set to never re‑enter a cell, whereas the right‑hand rule only looks back three steps for loops.